moorl/AppflixDocs/docs-source/deliveryware/installation/index.en.md

 # Installation

 For this documentation we use screenshots from the provided demo data for illustration.

 ## Requirements
-Für die Installation und Nutzung von DeliveryWare wird eine laufende Instanz von Shopware 6.4 benötigt.
+A running instance of Shopware 6.4 and our free [Foundation Plugin](../../foundation/index.md) is required to install and use DeliveryWare.

-Um Komplikationen und Fehler bei der Einrichtung zu vermeiden empfehlen wir, dass jegliche Plugins von anderen Anbietern deinstalliert werden.
+To avoid complications and errors during setup, we recommend that any third-party plugins are uninstalled.

-## Install theme
+## Install Theme

-After purchasing DeliveryWare, you must first log in to the administrator area of your store.
+After purchasing DeliveryWare you have to log in to the admin area of your shop. of your store.
-Navigate to "Extensions ==> My Extensions".
+Navigate to "Extensions => My extensions".

 DeliveryWare should now be listed under the "Themes" tab.